 To strengthen quality instruction, this study aims to determine the relationship between multimodal literacy and creative teaching practices among elementary school teachers in public schools in Mati Central District, Division of Mati City,.
 Given the increasing demand for innovative teaching methods that foster student engagement and critical thinking, this research is both timely and essential.
 The urgency of this study lies in the need to address the persistent issues of traditional, passive teaching methods that limit student learning experiences, especially in resource-constrained public school settings.
 By examining how multimodal literacy influences teachers' ability to implement creative strategies, this study can provide valuable insights for educators, school administrators, and policymakers.
 Its findings may contribute to professional development programs, curriculum enhancements, and policy reforms aimed at equipping teachers with the skills and resources necessary to integrate multimodal approaches into their instruction, ultimately improving the quality of education and student learning outcomes.

-Figure 1: Conceptual Framework of the Study
+Fig. 1.
+Conceptual Framework of the Study

 1.1 Statement of the Problem